thewildwilli/CatalysisPrediction/README.md

 ## Running the program

-You can download a binary release.
-You will need Java 1.8 and Scala 2.11 installed.
+You can [download a binary release] (releases/).
+You will need Java 1.8 and Scala 2.11.7 installed.

+Extract the zip and run: `java -jar CatalysisPrediction.jar [args]`

+You can see the list of program arguments [here](wiki/Program-arguments).

-##
+## Compiling

+Intellij Idea with Scala plug-in was used for development and is the recommended choice.
+Clone the repository or download sources.
+You may need to check that the Scala library is correctly linked to the project.

 <hr/>
 <sup>1</sup> M. Steel and W. Hordijk, “Detecting autocatalytic, self-sustaining sets in chemical reaction systems,” Journal of theoretical biology,vol. 277, no. 4, pp. 451-461, 2004